Social contract (Malaysia): Present debate

 Article 10 (4) of the Constitution permits the government to ban the questioning of Article 153, and thus the social contract; indeed, the Sedition Act does illegalise such questioning.
 The Internal Security Act (ISA) also permits the government to detain anybody it desires for practically an indefinite period of time, and many, including politicians from the DAP such as Lim Kit Siang and Karpal Singh have been held under the ISA; it is widely believed this was because of their vehement criticism of Malay privileges.

 More recently, some commentators have remarked on younger Malaysians chafing at the terms of the social contract.
 One wrote that "half a century on, younger non-Malays especially feel they were not parties to deals and contracts (at the time of independence) and should not be beholden to them."
 In 2006, several non-Malay parties in the ruling Barisan Nasional coalition called for a re-examination of the social contract; Prime Minister Abdullah Ahmad Badawi's refusal to do so reportedly triggered "much consternation".
 Abdullah was quoted in the Malay media as saying: "If we change this balance and if we are forced to meet all over again on the rights of every group, it will not be the same as now.
 It would be far from satisfactory.
 Whatever the new formula, it will not succeed because the old formula is enough, is already maximum.
 As everyone had agreed to this before, why do we want to disturb this and meet again?"

 That year, at the UMNO General Assembly, several delegates criticised other members of the government coalition for criticising the social contract and ketuanan Melayu.
 One stated that "If they question our rights, then we should question theirs.
 So far we have not heard the Malays questioning their right to citizenship when they came in droves from other countries."
 Others argued that the Bumiputra communities continued to lag behind the rest of the country economically, and called for stronger measures in line with the social contract.
-One delegate, Hashim Suboh, made headlines when he asked Hishammuddin, who had brandished the kris again, "Datuk Hisham has unsheathed his keris, waved his keris, kissed his keris.
+One delegate, Hashim Suboh, made headlines when he asked Hishammuddin, who had brandished the keris again, "Datuk Hisham has unsheathed his keris, waved his keris, kissed his keris.
 We want to ask Datuk Hisham when is he going to use it?"
 Hashim said that "force must be used against those who refused to abide by the social contract", provoking criticism from the DAP, which accused him of sedition.